 While other types of insulation such as, glass, mineral wool, cotton and foam are commonly used in homes, wool insulation, in my opinion, is the best option.
 Makes me think of that song, “Nothing Compares 2U” by Sinead O’Connor!
 All the other forms of insulation just can’t come close to the capabilities of wool.
 That’s why, when a company like Havelock Wool makes sheep wool insulation, I listen and do the research.

 Again, wool has certain characteristics that make it able to breathe.
-Moisture can be absorbed and desorbed against up to 65% relative humidity – keeping a home dry and comfortable while helping to prevent rot and mold, which can lead to expensive repairs and health concerns.
-Unlike many types of manufactured insulation, wool insulation doesn’t settle and can maintain its R-value for 50 years.
+Moisture can be absorbed and desorbed against up to 65% relative humidity.
+Thereby keeping a home dry and comfortable while helping to prevent rot and mold.
+All which can lead to expensive repairs and health concerns.
+Unlike many types of manufactured insulation, wool insulation doesn’t settle and can keep up its R-value for 50 years.
 It’s also fire-resistant and is an excellent acoustic insulator.
-Plus, natural wool is renewable and 100% recyclable and biodegradable.
+Plus, natural wool is 100% compostable.